-In disseminating these statistics, the BIS and its member central banks are following up on Recommendation 19 in the Report on "The Financial Crisis and Information Gaps" submitted by the Financial Stability Board and IMF to the G20 Finance Ministers and Central Bank Governors (initial report October 2009 and progress report May 2010 and progress report June 2011, progress report September 2012 and progress report September 2013).
+In disseminating these statistics, the BIS and its member central banks are following up on Recommendation 19 in the Report on "The Financial Crisis and Information Gaps" submitted by the Financial Stability Board and IMF to the G20 Finance Ministers and Central Bank Governors (initial report October 2009, progress report May 2010, progress report June 2011, progress report September 2012 and progress report September 2013).

 This webpage and the related property price database contain links to other websites for the convenience of users.
 Neither the BIS nor its member central banks endorse these websites or assume any responsibility for their content.

 The Property price dataset is updated on a monthly basis at the end of each month.